Chemseddine Nessakh

-Chemseddine Nessakh (شمس الدين نساخ; born January 4, 1988) is an Algerian footballer who plays for ASM Oran in the Algerian Ligue 2 and the Algeria national team.
+Chemseddine Nessakh (شمس الدين نساخ; born January 4, 1988) is an Algerian footballer who plays for GC Mascara in the Algerian Ligue 2 and the Algeria national team.

 Club career

 On February 18, 2009, Nessakh was chosen as the best ASM Oran player for the first half of the 2008–09 Algerian Championnat National 2 season by the club's fans.

 JS Kabylie

 On December 26, 2009, Nessakh signed a two-and-a-half-year contract with JS Kabylie, joining them on a transfer from ASM Oran.
 The transfer fee was not disclosed.
 In his first season with the club, he made 11 league appearances, 4 of them as a starter.
 He also played an important role in JS Kabylie's run to the semi-finals of the 2010 CAF Champions League, playing in all of the team's group stage games, as well as their two semi-final matches against TP Mazembe.

 On March 19, 2011, Nessakh scored the only goal in JS Kabylie's 1–0 win over ASC Tevragh-Zeïna in the first round of the 2011 CAF Confederation Cup.
 In the second leg in Mauritania, he scored another two goals to help JS Kabylie qualify 3–1 on aggregate to the second round.